Joined System: 1969

 The University of Arkansas at Little Rock, located in the state’s capital city, offers a comprehensive academic experience at the baccalaureate, master’s and doctoral levels; innovative research opportunities; a quality faculty educated from around the world; and a rich student life experience with athletics, housing, study abroad, Greek life and service learning.

-Student success is the university’s top priority and not just for our 18 to 25-year-olds.
-From high school students and traditional residential and graduate degree seekers, to mid-life adults and senior citizens, UALR fulfills one of the state’s greatest needs by educating more college graduates.
-UALR’s caring faculty and staff in programs such as the Academic Success Center and the Mentoring Network provide students with extra help to be successful.
+Student success is the university’s top priority and not just for our 18- to 25-year-olds.
+From high school students and traditional residential and graduate degree seekers, to mid-life adults and senior citizens, UA Little Rock fulfills one of the state’s greatest needs by educating more college graduates.
+UA Little Rock’s caring faculty and staff in programs such as the Academic Success Center and the Mentoring Network provide students with extra help to be successful.

-UALR has been selected by the Carnegie Foundation for the Advancement of Teaching for the Community Engagement classification – the only institution in Arkansas in this category.
+The Carnegie Foundation has selected UA Little Rock for the Advancement of Teaching for the Community Engagement classification – one of only two institutions in Arkansas in this category.
 The university is widely recognized for its involvement in community issues such as race and ethnicity, criminal justice and pre-kindergarten to 12th grade education.
-UALR students, faculty and staff are actively involved in service learning activities around the state through partnerships with the Clinton School of Public Service and the Shepherd Higher Education Consortium on Poverty.
+UA Little Rock students, faculty and staff are actively involved in service-learning activities around the state through partnerships with the Clinton School of Public Service and the Shepherd Higher Education Consortium on Poverty.

 Points of Pride

-- UALR is a public university with about 13,000 full- and part-time students enrolled in more than 140 programs of study in six colleges, the Graduate School and the William H. Bowen School of Law.
+- UA Little Rock is a public university with more than 11,000 full- and part-time students enrolled in more than 103 programs of study in five colleges, the Graduate School and the William H. Bowen School of Law.

-- Most UALR classes are small with a 14-to-1 student-to-faculty ratio, with students who come from all over Arkansas, 43 other states and 62 foreign countries.
+- Most UA Little Rock classes are small with a 14-to-1 student-to-faculty ratio, with students who come from all over Arkansas, as well as other states and foreign countries.